Overview

 Is there a billing zip code?

-Yes, when you receive your CarePortal Card in the mail, you will be guided through the activation process which includes setting your PIN up.
+Yes!
+When you receive your CarePortal Card in the mail, you’ll be directed to complete the Card Activation Form, which includes a field where you’ll create your PIN (Personal Identification Number).

 What should I do with my receipts from CarePortal Card transactions?